Parent of a Future Doctor: Everything You Need to Know

 Determine If Medicine Is a Good Fit

-High school students still have so much to learn about the medical profession and day-to-day experience of being a doctor.
-Without this knowledge, students can’t make an informed decision about whether to dedicate their life to medicine.
+High school students still have so much to learn about the medical profession and the day-to-day experience of being a doctor.
+Without this knowledge, students can’t make an informed decision about whether to dedicate their lives to medicine.

 The next step is to get involved in a clinical setting by volunteering at a hospital and shadowing physicians.
 This provides students with a first-hand view of what it’s like to work in a clinical setting, as well as what to expect in a physician’s day-to-day life.